Here’s a hint: It’s lower than you can even imagine.

 Jim's son came to us to talk about MassHealth long-term care benefits.
 We reviewed the case and expected that we could obtain approval relatively easily for Jim for Medicaid MassHealth, where they would pay the majority of his nursing home bills.

 Now, when I say relatively easy approval, I mean that in comparison to many of the other cases that we see.
-It’s something that is relatively easy to us because we do it every day but is still something that would be exceedingly difficult if Jim's son had tried to do this on his own.
+It’s something that is relatively easy for us because we do it every day but is still something that would be exceedingly difficult if Jim's son had tried to do this on his own.
 Jim moved into the nursing home and we advised the nursing home that we were applying for benefits and that we expected to obtain approval for benefits.

 Let’s get one thing straight: Applying for MassHealth is no easy thing when it comes to long-term care benefits.
 It is a long and arduous process, and it is filled with pitfalls.
 Mistakes that are made during the application process can sometimes be fixed, but sometimes they cannot be.
 We warn clients about trying to do this on their own because they can make mistakes that are impossible to come back from, and by the time they come to us, it's too late.
 You should never attempt one of these applications on your own or through a free service or even a company that claims to file applications on your behalf for a cheap price.
 This should be done by a lawyer and no one else.